 By submitting this form, you consent to receive emails from Minstry of Curry

-- Condensed Milk - use good quality condensed milk from brands like Eagle or Magnolia.
-The consistency of some of the store brands can be more watery, affecting the texture of the final dish
+- Condensed Milk - Use good-quality condensed milk from brands like Eagle or Magnolia.
+The consistency of some of the store brands can be more watery, affecting the texture of the kalakand.

 - Rose Essence - I love Viola brand rose essence from Indian grocery stores.
 You can also use good-quality rose water or rose syrup instead.